Luayabbas1981/remote-css-injector-v2/README.md

 ## Features

-Real-time CSS Injection
+- Real-time CSS Injection
 Instantly inject local custom CSS into any live webpage and see the changes immediately — no refresh needed.

-Remote Project Styling
+- Remote Project Styling
 Apply and test your CSS locally on any online or local project simply by entering its URL — no need to clone or run it locally.

-Editable Pseudo-elements and Keyframes
+- Editable Pseudo-elements and Keyframes
 Modify ::before, ::after, and @keyframes styles directly, making dynamic visual experimentation easier than ever.

-Interactive CSS Inspector Popup
+- Interactive CSS Inspector Popup
 Click on any element to view a draggable popup showing its full CSS cascade — including inline styles, your rules, library styles, and overridden browser defaults.

-Categorized CSS View
+- Categorized CSS View
 Styles are grouped into:

-Selected Element
+ 1-Selected Element

-Inline Styles
+2-Inline Styles

-Your CSS
+3-Your CSS

-External Libraries
+4-External Libraries

-Overridden Defaults
+5-Overridden Defaults

-giving you clear insight into how styles interact and override one another.
+6-giving you clear insight into how styles interact and override one another.

-Effective Rule Highlighting
+- Effective Rule Highlighting
 Only active and effective CSS properties are shown, reducing clutter and helping you focus on what truly affects the design.

-Draggable Popup Interface
+- Draggable Popup Interface
 Move the popup anywhere on the screen to keep it accessible without interfering with your layout or inspection area.

-Flexible Copying Options
+- Flexible Copying Options
 Use the "Copy" button to grab all visible rules at once, or manually select and copy just the parts you need — your choice.

-Minimal UI Interference
+- Minimal UI Interference
 The popup appears inline on the page, not in a separate panel, so it won’t disrupt layout flow or reduce working space.

 ## Install dependencies: